parenthetical-e/accumulate/README.markdown

  2. 'likelihood':  you can think of this as the scantron strategy.
 In it we assume the Ss is mostly senstiive to local probability changes.
 It calculates the probability of the number of As (or Bs) in row.
 When the probability excceds threshold, a decision is made.
 For example:

  *p* begins at 0.5.
-Assume we had an A to sart.
+Assume we had an A to start.
 If examplar 2 is A, *p* becomes 0.25.
 If examplar 2 is A, *p* is 0.12.
 So if the threshold was 0.7 it would the subject would have decided on examplar 2, and it is was 0.8, 3 would have done it.
 And so on....

  3. 'bayes' TODO

  4. 'drift' is very similar to count, except each examplar's wieght is modulated by a parameter (*w*).
 If w = 1, these two are identical.

  5. 'last' is the idiot's guess.
 It models the case where the Ss waits till the end of the trial the guesses whaever the last examplar was.

+ 6. More to come....

 # A couple more things, some extras.